AndrewJBateman/angular-material-portfolio/README.md

 **Projects:** fxFlex layout with cards to display project data using data-binding from an array of projects based on a Project model.
 Cards are sized so up to 2 will show on a row (on a PC) before wrapping to the next line.
 Image sized to 16:9 ratio.
 Cards simplified to get 2 on a large screen.
 Footer includes 3 buttons: 1 routes to Project-detail page, 1 routes to github page and 1 opens the app in a browser.

 **Project-Detail:** Navigates to project detail page from project page link. pages featured with images shown max 2 per line.
+Top card includes buttons to navigate back or to see code/app.

 * PC app: Image size used: 892 x 502 to give 16:9 when 3 images in a row.
 * mobile app: Image size used: 1066 x 600 (containes 3 x 9:16 images) to give 16:9 when 3 images in a row.
-**TODO:** Add back button to return to project overview page.
-**TODO:** Correct API data/store issue for Project 4: Ionic Country Info App.
-**TODO:** Correct API data/store issue for Project 5: Ionic Github.
-**TODO:** Complete real content for Project 6: TensorFlow App.
-**TODO:** Complete real content for Project 7: WorldBank Data App.
-**TODO:** Complete real content for Project 8: Nasa Data App.

 **Skills:** fxFlex layout with cards to display project data using data-binding from an array of skills based on a Skill model.
 Cards are sized so up to 4 will show on a row before wrapping to the next line.